 Not long after composing his Horn Sonata, Andrew was asked by a viola player if he had written any works for viola and piano.
 Andrew was busy at the time with his commissions for the new millennium.
 I thought his fabulous Horn Sonata would also sound beautiful on viola, so with Andrew's blessing, I transcribed it.
 I loved the work so much, particularly now that it was playable on my viola, that I overdid working on it and caused myself a frozen shoulder!

 In 2017 violinist and violist Rupert Marshall Luck with pianist Duncan Honeybourne recorded all of Andrew's music for violin solo, violin and piano and also this Sonata for Viola and Piano.
-The CD is awaiting release.
-Here is a preview snippet from movement 3 of the Sonata for Viola and Piano.
+Their CD, entitled The God Marduk, after the name of Andrew Downes' work for violin and piano, was released in 2019 on the EM Records label.
+A special launch of the CD, organised and introduced by Paula Downes, took place at Birmingham Conservatoire on 6th January 2019.
+Here is an extract from movement 1 of the Sonata for Viola and Piano.

 Duncan Honeybourne has accompanied many, many instrumentalists.
 Having given a number of recitals with cellist, Sharon McKinley, he suggested Andrew might be interested in writing a cello work for them to include in their concerts.
 The Sonata for Cello and Piano is very powerful, full of dramatic contrasts.
 Sharon and Duncan first performed it on March 23rd 2004 in the Birmingham Conservatoire Music Xtra Festival.
 Andrew had founded this Festival for his School of Creative Studies at the Conservatoire in 1992 and organised a week of concerts every year thereafter.